SAP-samples/teched2023-IN269/exercises/ex2/README.md

 > where you replace XXX with your number
 >

-4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras getting born
+4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras being born

 For this subscribe the consumer to the topic animals/vertebrates/warm-blooded/mammals/zebra